GET MOVING AMERICA

 I break down the top ten exercises you need to excel at as an athlete and I break down each exercise in an easy to understand language.
 Plus the eBook comes with a more advanced 12 week strength training program.

-It's only $9.99 for the E-book as part of my app subscription and is a great way to show your support for my free fitness blog training programs.
+It's only $19 a month for the E-book as part of my app subscription and is a great way to show your support for my free fitness blog training programs.

 Text to Schedule 253.882.6385